-As of March 31, 2019, a total of three patients reported serious adverse events related to the treatment of AMT-060 in our Phase I/II hemophilia B trial, including one patient with a short, self-limiting fever in the first 24 hours after treatment and two patients with mild, asymptomatic elevations in liver transaminases.
+As of June 30, 2019, a total of three patients reported serious adverse events related to the treatment of AMT-060 in our Phase I/II hemophilia B trial, including one patient with a short, self-limiting fever in the first 24 hours after treatment and two patients with mild, asymptomatic elevations in liver transaminases.
+Additionally, one patient in our ongoing Phase IIb study of AMT-061 underwent hip surgery due to a pre-existing condition and was treated perioperatively with short-acting factor replacement.
+This was reported by the investigator as a serious adverse event unrelated to AMT-061.